jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/app_frame/examples.rst

    python examples/app_frame/designer_example.py

 This is the the same :class:`~accwidgets.app_frame.ApplicationFrame` example as ``programmatic_example.py``, but integrating with Qt Designer widget, instead of the programmatically created one.
-By default, it will enable only :class:`~accwidgets.log_console.LogConsoleDock`, a widget that does not require additional connections, and thus additional setup.
+By default, it will not enable any additional widgets in order to prevent the implicit need to install additional dependencies for other widgets.
+It is possible, however, to enable those in property configuration (see examples below).
 The ``app.ui`` file was created using "CERN Application Frame" :ref:`Qt Designer template <install:Enable Qt Designer templates>`.

 .. image:: ../../img/examples_appframe_designer.png